MicrosoftDocs/win32/desktop-src/MsVS/ivmkeyboard.md

 ---
 title: IVMKeyboard interface
 description: The IVMKeyboard interface controls the keyboard device within a virtual machine.
-The IVMKeyboard for a virtual machine can be retrieved using the IVMVirtualMachine Keyboard property. ms.assetid: '8a764387-5daa-44e3-bb54-ceafe2f7d7db'
+The IVMKeyboard for a virtual machine can be retrieved using the IVMVirtualMachine Keyboard property. ms.assetid: 8a764387-5daa-44e3-bb54-ceafe2f7d7db
+keywords:
+- IVMKeyboard interface Virtual Server
-keywords: ["IVMKeyboard interface Virtual Server", "IVMKeyboard interface Virtual Server , described"]
+- IVMKeyboard interface Virtual Server , described
 topic_type:
 - apiref
 api_name: